projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 devices such as audio, eAVB/TSN, IPU, and CSMU devices.
 This section gives an overview about virtio history, motivation, and advantages, and then highlights virtio key concepts.
-Second, this section will describe ACRN's virtio architectures, and elaborates on ACRN virtio APIs.
+Second, this section will describe ACRN's virtio architectures and elaborate on ACRN virtio APIs.
 Finally this section will introduce all the virtio devices currently supported by ACRN.